What is your favorite type of dog?

 But, why?

 The truth is, they are not that much different from a child.
-They will become what their owners mold them to be.
+They will become what their owners mould them to be.

 When Stephanitz came upon what he considered to be a perfect specimen of a working dog, he purchased it and registered it as, you guessed it, the very first German Shepherd.

-The breed first became popular in the U.S. toward the end of the First World War.
+The breed first became popular in the U.S. towards the end of the First World War.

 This is how they have managed to work their way into the hearts of so many people over the years.